|

 hand on his shoulder.
 He turned to hit the one who had touched him but

-he spoke quickly.
+the man spoke quickly.

 "He has challenged.
 By our law you must meet him on the platform